-Starting on the Lobby Floor with the Skagen Movement, many of the artworks look so very similar to everyday life in the Midwest farming communities.
+Starting on the Lobby Floor with the Skagen Movement, many of the artworks look so very similar to everyday life in Great Lakes farming communities.
 I saw several pieces that I’m sure I’ve seen as prints in various homes I visited as a child.
 The North Sea being shown as rocky sometimes, as sandy beaches in others, all reminded me of The Great Lakes I frequented.
+I really enjoyed most of the paintings for evoking interesting memories from my childhood.
 There is one with a rutted dirt lane and a very distinctive brown and white cow that looks so very real that it could walk out of the painting.

-With striking light blue walls that really helped the Skagen School paintings pop, I really enjoyed seeing the various shades of blue in the paintings; such as the ocean waves crashing onto shore in Launching the Boat; Skagen.
+With striking light blue walls that really helped the Skagen School paintings pop, I loved seeing the various shades of blue in the paintings; such as the ocean waves crashing onto shore in Launching the Boat; Skagen.

-Another bold strategy on the next floor was to use a warm pink-peach that really highlighted the flowering trees and the warmth of family as seen in many of the paintings.
+Another bold strategy on the next floor was to use a warm pink-peach on the walls that really highlighted the flowering trees and the warmth of family as seen in many of the paintings.
+Many of the museums I visited in Europe have strategically painted walls and it was the first time I’ve seen it done here in Japan.
+I hope they continue to do so.

-A spectacular piece showing a family around a Christmas tree and lit candles on tree itself like a holiday card.
-A really gorgeous work.
+A spectacularly large piece showed a family around a Christmas tree with lit candles on the tree itself exactly like a holiday card.
+Really gorgeous work with a lot of detail.
 I do wish the museum would have let us take photographs.

-My affinity for textiles extends into my reviews of artworks in other mediums.
-I have seen amazing paintings that show each single stitch, each lace thread.
+My affinity for textiles extends into my reviews of artworks with textiles in other mediums.
+I have seen amazing paintings that show every single stitch in a textile and each lace thread in a collar.
 I’ve seen ukiyo-e woodblock printings with expressive printed fabric folds, drapings, and patterns.
-And chainmail depicted as the day it was made on paintings in Italy.
+And chainmail as brilliantly depicted as the day it was made on paintings in Italy.

 Yet, it was difficult to know what they were actually stitching.
 Nor was a specific pattern legible.
+I was so disappointed to not be able to see any discernible stitching pattern.
 Neither rugs nor tablecloths escaped this ambiguity.
+We would have loved to have had an insight into popular stitch patterns of the day.

-We did like being able to see the ruggedness of the fishermen’s sweaters where many of them sported a few holes here or there as shown in Oscar Bjørck’s Launching the Boat.
+My friend and I are both knitters and we did like being able to see the ruggedness of the fishermen’s sweaters where many of them sported a few holes here or there as shown in Oscar Bjørck’s Launching the Boat.
 Skagen.
-In another painting it looked like a woman was darning a knitted item.
+In another painting, it looked like a woman was darning a knitted item, most likely a fisherman’s sweater, but again, the detail work was missing in the textiles.

 What may have been lacking in textile details, was found in how the subject’s faces were beautifully, intricately rendered.
 From the young to the hardened North Sea fishermen.

-My favorite piece of the whole exhibition: Most spectacularly painted is Peder Severin Krøyer’s Summer Evening at the South Beach, Skagen.
+My favorite piece of the whole exhibition is Peder Severin Krøyer’s Summer Evening at the South Beach, Skagen.
 Anna Ancher and Marie Krøyer.
+His ability to render light is amazing.
 The cool, beautiful, light blues of the sky, meeting the similarly cool, light blues of the ocean washing ashore on the sandy beach touched by the last, warm rays of the setting sun.

 Note that Anne Ancher is the painter of the previously mentioned painting of a young girl sewing.

 Another piece to catch my eye was Georg Achen’s The Yellow Bureau.
 Interior with a Young Girl.
 I was immediately struck by the accuracy of the reflections on the glass of the framed paintings.
 The reflections off the brightly polished bureau, and then the stunning quality of the woodwork in the bureau.
-This would have a been an amazing advertisement for the maker of the bureau.
-It’s beauty dominates the room but the young girl is not outdone by it.
-With the young girl reaching for something within it she is a lovely action to juxtapose to the bureau’s stillness.
+This would have been an amazing advertisement for the maker of the bureau.
+Its beauty dominates the room but the young girl is not outdone by it.
+With the young girl reaching for something within it she is a lovely action to juxtapose to the bureau’s solid strength.

 We realized that many of the paintings we saw in the Hammershøi Exhibition we can easily see these same scenes, these exact rooms, in so many homes today.
 They have such a calm, lovely, realistic view of home to them.
 We have seen many rooms similar to Vilhelm Hammershøi’s In the Bedroom, scroll across our Instagram feeds.
 Same with his beautifully balanced Interior with Young Woman Seen from Behind.